 Lastly, there is no air conditioning inside each cabin, but there are vents designed to create a breeze.

-The Disney Skyliner consists of 3 lines that connect 5 stations between 2 parks and 4 resorts.
+In the Disney Skyliner map above, you can see that it consists of 3 lines that connect 5 stations between 2 parks and 4 resorts.

 These 3 routes connect Epcot, Disney’s Riviera Resort, Disney’s Caribbean Beach Resort, Disney’s Pop Century Resort, Disney’s Art of Animation Resort, and Disney’s Hollywood Studios.